GeethaHorangala/vsd-riscv/README.md

 # 4. The RISC-V Assembly Instruction : jal ra,10468 <printf>
 ![Screenshot from 2025-04-02 19-17-00](https://github.com/user-attachments/assets/f3790890-a899-4492-884d-3c419ae840a7)
-* Instruction Type : jal (Jump And Link) is an J-type (Jump) instruction in the RISC-V ISA.
+* Instruction Type : jal (Jump And Link) is a J-type (Jump) instruction in the RISC-V ISA.
 * jal (Jump And Link) is used for function calls and jumps in RISC-V. It performs two actions:
   1. Saves the return address (PC + 4) into a register (rd).
   2. Jumps to a target address (PC + immediate).